tools.htm

 MECHANICAL MULE, heavy equipment mover, pallet mover, hand operated, steel wheels, easily ~2000# capacity, weighs about 200#, ~24x24" platform can easily be enlarged if needed, ~7" high, with articulated pull handle that when pushed down raises up the platform ~2", foot release lever lowers platform, Ex, $300.
 I needed it recently when I sold a 1500# saw that had to be moved from my shop to the garage for pickup.
 I photographed it in use.
 I could not get the saw through the door between the shop and the garage.
 I had to take it out the front door and through the alley with a rough surface.
 With those large steel wheels, it rolled very easily.

-Starrett 3" travel dial indicator, 3.5" diameter main dial, 2 smaller dials, by .001", Mint-, $75
+Starrett 3" travel dial indicator, 3.5" diameter main dial, 2 smaller dials, by .001", Mint-, $125

-CENTERING VISE.
-Rotates.
-Jaws are reversible.
+ROTATING CENTERING VISE with REVERSIBLE JAWS.
 With accessory jaws that allow you to hold up to 12.875" wide work piece.
 With handle.
 The drive shaft is 1" square.
 Illustrated on a Clausing 20" industrial drill press table.
 The vise is too heavy for me to want to remove it to photograph it on a plain background.
 Vise probably weighs about 150#.
 Again, it is too heavy for me to care to remove it to weigh it.
 Also, it is in position to be used.
 I do use it occasionally.
 A centering vise can be very useful.
 Center it once and forget about it.
 I use it to bore large diameter centered holes in square mahogany lensboards.
 I now have another machine that will serve me as well for this task.
 It is not badly rusted.
 There is just a slight surface rust that will readily clean up.
 There is also some congealed oil and some mahogany dust on it.
 I do not find a name on it, but it is extremely well made.
 It is an older piece probably made in the USA.
 Each of the univeral jaws underneath the reversible jaws has a serial number and each of the jaws is individually adjustable.
 This is a very high quality vise.
 It is also quite unusual.
 I have never seen anything quite like it, but then it is definitely out of the small shop league.
 This is a serious industrial piece of equipment.
-I added some images of an 8X8" mahogany lensboard being bored on it; the clamps hold a backing board in intiment contact with the back of the lensboard to prevent tearout. $700
+I added some images of an 8X8" mahogany lensboard being bored on it; the clamps hold a backing board in intimate contact with the back of the lensboard to prevent tearout. $700

 WILTON VISE.
 A truly universal vise.
 Designed for use with flat or round metal or wood held horizontally, vertically or at any angle.
 The hefty mounting block rotates and locks.
 The woodworking jaws are 5X7" in size with a built-in a retractable dog and are designed to have 1/2" wood faces attached to them with screws.
 The metal working jaws are 4" wide with pipe jaws beneath them.
 The jaws open to 5.5".
 Substantial!
 Weighs 41#.
 Mount this on the underneath side of the workbench so that the top of the woodworking jaws are flush with the workbench top.
 When I needed to neatly bore some properly aligned holes in the ends of some 30" long tripod legs, I found this vise to be a better choice than any of the 8 or more machine vises I own.
 Again I found this vise the best choice for a boring operation on the Clausing Mill, so I have taken the vise off the market.
 I leave it up for your information.
 BTW, does this not speak highly of the versatility of the Clausing mill?